Osman Mia

 R

-First, the Law of Supply and Demand
+Supply and Demand

-increases or its supply decreases.
-The opposite is true too: The price of a product falls if either its supply increases or its demand decreases.
+The price for something increases if either its demand increases or its supply decreases.
+The price falls if either its supply increases or its demand decreases.

 Wheat farmers are said to sell only a portion of what they can produce and burn the rest to get the best prices.
 OPEC countries routinely raises and reduces their respective oil productions to get the highest price possible.